Brokers

 file_extension: py

-Here is a step by step description of each configurable parameter:
+Here is a line-by-line description of each configurable parameter:

 • config: Configurable properties of a broker file.